 These requirements will allow you to obtain a Z visa, which is the document needed for teaching English in China.

 Many schools will have specific requirements, especially private and international institutions.
-You can expect the higher-paying jobs with better benefits to have more strings attached!
+You can expect higher-paying jobs with better benefits to having more strings attached!
 But don’t worry, if you still want to teach ESL in China without some of these requirements, there are many programs to work online.